 - Your curl pattern

-Now seeing as you have straight hair, you could try out products for wavies first.
+Now seeing as you have straight hair, you could try out products that are great for wavies first.

 What Are The Benefits Of Following The Curly Girl Method For Straight Hair?